---

-The main goal of version 7 of the Sentry React Native SDK is to provide compatibility with Sentry JavaScript version 9.
-This update includes breaking changes due to the upgrade to JavaScript SDK v9, the removal of deprecated APIs, and a reorganization of the npm package structure.
+The main goal of version 7 of the Sentry React Native SDK is to provide compatibility with Sentry JavaScript versions 9 and 10.
+This update includes breaking changes due to the upgrade to JavaScript SDK v10, the removal of deprecated APIs, and a reorganization of the npm package structure.

-The Sentry React Native SDK ships with the Sentry JavaScript SDK Version 9 as a dependency.
-This version includes a number of behavioral changes that will not be caught by type checkers, linters, or tests, so we recommend carefully reading through the entire migration guide instead of relying on automatic tooling.
-Please follow the JavaScript migration guides to complete the upgrade.
+The Sentry React Native SDK ships with the Sentry JavaScript SDK Version 10 as a dependency.
+This version includes two major updates (Sentry JavaScript v9 and v10), a number of behavioral changes that will not be caught by type checkers, linters, or tests, so we recommend carefully reading through the entire migration guide instead of relying on automatic tooling.
+Please follow the [V9 migration](https://docs.sentry.io/platforms/react-native/migration/v6-to-v7.md#major-changes-in-sentry-js-sdk-v9) and [V10 migration](https://docs.sentry.io/platforms/react-native/migration/v6-to-v7.md#major-changes-in-sentry-js-sdk-v10) to complete the upgrade.

-The initial @sentry/react-native@7.0.0 ships with @sentry/core@9.1.0.
+The initial release `@sentry/react-native@7.0.0` ships with `@sentry/core@10.8.0`.
 Always use the exact JavaScript SDK version if adding it manually to your project.
 Any other version might not be compatible with the React Native SDK.

 Version 7 also includes a major upgrade to the Android SDK dependency, introducing behavioral changes, breaking changes, and deprecations.
 If you are using the Android SDK directly, please follow the [Android SDK version 8 migration guide](https://docs.sentry.io/platforms/android/migration.md#migrating-from-iosentrysentry-7x-to-iosentrysentry-800).

-Beginning with version 7.0.0, the Sentry Capacitor SDK will only support self-hosted Sentry instances version 25.2.0 and above.
-This change does not affect users of sentry.io.
+Beginning with version 7.0.0, the Sentry React Native SDK will only support self-hosted Sentry instances version 25.2.0 and above.

 This section describes API changes in the Sentry React Native SDK, version 7.